tititg34/homebridge-homeassistant/README.md

 ### Cover Support

-Covers on your Home Assistant will appear as garage doors, however their real type must be specified in the `customize` section of your Home Assistant's `configuration.yaml`.
+Covers on your Home Assistant will appear as a garage door by default.
+In order to do change this you may specify its type in the `customize` section of your Home Assistant's `configuration.yaml`.
 Refer to the following example:

 ```
 customize: